pateketrueke/svql/README.md

 ### `<Status {from} {label} {pending} {otherwise} />`

-It takes a `from={promise}` value and then render its progress, catch the failure, etc.
+This takes a `from={promise}` value, then renders its progress, catches the failure, etc.

 Available props: